gbracha/lessRestrictedMixins/proposal.md

 In addition, we revise the last paragraph of 16.17.3 to state:

 Let S_static be the superclass of the immediately enclosing class.
 It is a static type warning if S<sub>static</sub> does not have an accessible (6.2) instance member named m unless S<sub>static</sub> or a superinterface of S<sub>static</sub> is annotated with an annotation denoting a constant identical to the constant @proxy defined in dart:core.
 If S<sub>static</sub>.m exists, it is a static type warning if the type F of S<sub>static</sub>.m may not be assigned to a function type.
-If S<sub>static.m does not exist, or if F is not a function type, the static type of i is dynamic; otherwise the static type of i is the declared return type of F.
+If S<sub>static.m</sub> does not exist, or if F is not a function type, the static type of i is dynamic; otherwise the static type of i is the declared return type of F.